-If you have ever wanted to try milk paint, but are a little concerned, let me walk you through the process.
+If you have ever wanted to try milk paint, but weren’t sure about the pros and cons, let me walk you through the process!

 I am by no means an expert, but I have used it enough to form some opinions of my own.
 It is my paint of choice for most projects.